 A: If Dr. Farless has recommended a crown for you, it is likely either to correct a broken tooth or to repair a tooth that has deteriorated due to cavities (decay).
 The decay in your tooth eats away healthy tooth structure much like rust eats away at metal.
 If not removed, decay will deteriorate the tooth to the point where extraction is the only viable treatment option.
 Sometimes, decay is removed, leaving healthy tooth structure but not much of it.
 A crown can then be placed, restoring the look and function of your tooth while allowing you to keep your natural, underlying tooth structure.
 Most crowns are precision-milled porcelain or full metal (gold or silver) and are individually customized for each application in each patient, giving you a natural, long-lasting smile.

 A: Yes, we do offer digital X-rays.
 Digital X-rays use less radiation and are safer for you than traditional film-based X-rays.
-You will find that Dr. Farless and his team research the latest trends in technology to find the solutions that best promote your overall health, safety, and comfort.
+You will find that our team researches the latest trends in technology to find the solutions that best promote your overall health, safety, and comfort.

 A: Research shows that fluoride reduces cavities in both children and adults by halting tooth decay.
 It also helps repair the early stages of tooth decay even before the decay becomes visible.
 Interestingly, many people continue to be misinformed about fluoride and fluoridation.
 Fluoride is a safe chemical component when used correctly.
 When your dentist applies fluoride to your teeth (usually in the form of a fluoride varnish, gel, or foam) that fluoride is more concentrated than the fluoride contained in toothpaste or mouthwash.
 The ADA recommends that dental professionals use any of the professional strength, fluoride varnish, gel or foam products carrying the ADA Seal of Acceptance.